mfannin099/Stock_Analysis/project_notes.md

 This project is going to take stock data from hopefully the yahoo finance (package/api)??
 Do some time series analysis.

 Some books to go with the project:
-    Python for Finance
+    Python for Finance - (Done)
     Python for Algorithmic Trading
-    Probablistic MAchine learning for Finance and Investing
+    Probablistic Machine learning for Finance and Investing

 Goals
 1. Make Github Repo (Done)